MichaelTMiyoshi/LearningWithMiyoshi/README.md

 ### Note to educators

 If you are an educator, feel free to use any of the materials that I have here.
 It would be great if you documented your source.
 (Which is why I license the repository with the MIT license.)
 I have surely not just created my stuff completely from my own brain, but I do not know exactly where things come from.
 I do have a resources for educators section that tries to at least document some important resources that have shaped my thinking about education and learning.

+### References

+I hope to have more references here in the future, but here are a few.
+I am not including links because I am not listing the books to advertise or promote anybody (including myself).
+I just want people to be aware of some of the resources I use.
+Either to edify myself as a teacher or that I use in my classroom.

+* <i>Grading for Equity: What It Is, Why It Matters, and How It Can Transform Schools and Classrooms</i> by Joe Feldman
+* <i>Building Java Programs: A Back to Basics Approach</i> by Stuart Reges and Marty Stepp
+* <i>C# with Miyoshi</i> by Michael T. Miyoshi